kasiopea-org/pisek/README.md

 ### Task testing overview

-What pisek verifies (roughly in order):
+What pisek verifies:
  - Samples exist
  - The generator generates inputs
+    - Generator is deterministic
-    - A Kasiopea generator respects the seed and is deterministic
+    - Generator respects seed on seeded inputs
  - The checker accepts all inputs
-    - If `checker_distinguishes_subtasks=on`, it rejects inputs for harder subtasks
  - The judge works
     - It accepts the samples
     - It doesn't crash on malicious output